Current release v0.24.3 · v0.25 in development

 03

-Best for: package mirrors, public datasets, multi-region read replicas, anything that must stay provably available.
+Best for: package mirrors, public datasets, multi-region read replicas, and archives whose repair policy and sampled retrievability should be inspectable.

 04